Summer Pet Safety

 Summers in southern Indiana can change in the blink of an eye.
 A breezy warm summer day can turn into a heat wave which in turn could bring about thunderstorms and even tornadoes!
-We are not the only ones who suffer from the severe weather.
+We are not the only ones who suffer from severe weather.
 Out pets are particularly susceptible to heat and often become frightened of storms.
-Yet, just as dangerous as summer can be, it is equally as enjoyable and a great time to get out and spend more time with your pet—just do so with these cautions in mind!
+Yet, just as dangerous as summer can be, it is equally as enjoyable and a great time to get out and spend more time with your pet—just do so with these cautions in mind.
+Read our summer pet safety tips!

 Be Cautious: Tips for Staying Safe in the Sun